Roanoke College: Library

-Roanoke's Fintel Library, named after Dr. Norman Fintel, eighth president of the college, has a collection of over half a million items.
+Roanoke's Fintel Library, named after Norman Fintel, eighth president of the college, has a collection of over half a million items.
 Roanoke and nearby Hollins University have a reciprocal borrowing agreement, expanding the size of the library collection by another 300,000 items.

 Student life

 Student organizations

 Roanoke has over 100 student organizations that provide learning experiences outside the classroom.
 Students may choose from academic, cultural, religious, service, and social organizations including nine Greek organizations.

 The Student Government Association at Roanoke exists to give students a voice in the administration.
 It is the highest level student organization.
 It is made up of an executive board (President, Vice President, Secretary, Treasurer, and Attorney General) and the Senate (41 members).

 Student publications and media opportunities include the Brackety-Ack campus newspaper, a literary magazine titled On Concept's Edge, the Roanoke Review literary journal, and the student-operated radio station named WRKE-LP.
 Intramural sports are also offered.